There are things other than cancer or cancer treatment that can make you feel sick.

 You could be so worried about this that just thinking about treatment makes you sick.
 Some people are sick as they get to the hospital or when the nurse starts to set up the drip.

-Your doctor or nurse will give you anti sickness tablets or anti anxiety drugs such as lorazepam to take before you go to hospital on treatment days if you develop anticipatory nausea and vomiting.
+Your doctor or nurse gives you anti sickness tablets or anti anxiety drugs such as lorazepam.
+You take them before you go to the hospital on treatment days if this is a problem for you.